OneSignal/OneSignal-WordPress-Plugin/readme.txt

 2. Active the OneSignal plugin from your WordPress settings dashboard.
 3. Follow the instructions on the Setup page.

+== Screenshots ==

+1. Notifications on Chrome, Safari, and Firefox.
+2. Our detailed setup instructions to get you started.
+3. Another shot of our detailed setup instructions with images.
+4. Our configuration settings allowing you to customize the way users are prompted to subscribe and the notifications they receive.

 == Changelog ==
+= 1.7.1 =
+- Organized and clarified plugin settings
+- Add screenshots to plugin description

 = 1.7.0 =
 - Fixed error reporting being enabled in version 1.6.0
 - Rebranded bell widget to notify button